DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-04-01-cqrs-architecture.md

     - By using event sourcing, we gain all of the benefits we discussed previously, and a few more that were not discussed.
 As systems become more complex or require high degrees of auditability, these features can become highly valuable to both the business and to the developers.

+    - By persisting all happened events, we have some advantages:

+        - We have an audit log for free, the events are stored and used in builiding up the Aggregate Roots they are guaranteed in sync with each other.
+        - These events are write only, we will never add, alter or remove an event.
+So, if we encounter a bug in our system, the only way to correct it is to generate a new compensating event correcting the results of the bug.
+        - We can replay all events.

+    - Using CQRS architecture, we can split our work into multiple smaller parts.
+Then, assign them to the other teams in the project.

 2. Drawbacks

     - There is an intentional inconsistency in the design of the command stack versus the query stack.
 Inconsistency in general makes software more complex and difficult to reason about, however we gain consistency within each stack as a tradeoff.